ilias-ant/paddock/README.md

 # *paddock*

 A simple application that analyzes F1 data, built with Ruby on Rails.
-This is a non-commercial project, aiming to bring together two of my hobbies: Formula One and software engineering
+This is a non-commercial project, aiming to bring together two of my hobbies: Formula One and software engineering.

 <p align="left"><img src="public/images/car.png" alt="F1-car" height="200px"></p>